More than a national symbol, the famous Portuguese custard tart “Pastel de Nata” is a little piece of heaven…

 The history of the Pastel de Nata starts with the first “pastéis de Belém”

-Like many other traditional pastries in Portugal, the history of the Pastel de Nata goes back centuries, its origin directly related to the “Pastéis de Belém” which are still made to this day.
+Like many other traditional pastries in Portugal, the history of the Pastel de Nata goes back centuries, its origin directly related to the “Pastéis de Belém” which are still made until now.

 The “Pastéis de Belém” became so popular that even after the religious orders were expelled from Portugal and the monastery closed in 1834, the monastery’s pastry chef sold the recipe to Domingos Rafael Alves, a Portuguese businessman from Brazil who is responsible for ensuring that the original recipe was able to survive the next two centuries.

-The original recipe is still made to this day and remains the exclusive secret of the Oficina do Segredo (secret workshop) at the Pastéis de Belém factory, the only place where pastéis de nata can receive the trademark “Pastéis de Belém”.
+The original recipe is still made until now and remains the exclusive secret of the Oficina do Segredo (secret workshop) at the Pastéis de Belém factory, the only place where pastéis de nata can receive the trademark “Pastéis de Belém”.

 Fun facts about Pastéis de Belém: